top of page

 Alice Godfroy, dance researcher, Université Côte d’Azur, junior member of the IUF.

-Jeremy Damian, anthropologist, doctor in sociology, University of Grenoble, EMC2-LSG.
+Jérémy Damian, anthropologist, PhD in sociology, University of Grenoble.

 Mathilde Papin, artist and researcher.